suminv/price_tracker_v3/README.md

 - Use the update function to refresh all product information
 - Each update creates a new price history entry

+### Search product

+- Use the search bar to find products by name or URL
+- The search results will display matching products with their current prices
+- In space of the search bar you can see the all unique products that you have

 ## Technical Details

 - **Web Scraping**: Custom utility functions extract product data from websites